sav-valerio/trendchip_wifi_manager.py/README.md

 Now it's the time to edit and install the Systemd related files.

-You have to edit both unit files in order to point the correct path to the script in your drive, then you can copy and enable the units.
+You have to edit both unit files in order to point the correct path to the script in your drive, then you can copy the units.

 ```sh
 $ cd systemd